AshKmo/ash-script/README.md

 #### `whoops`
 Identical to `print`, but also causes the program to immediately crash and cease execution

+#### `rand`
+Accepts a single argument and sets the variable named by said argument to a random floating-point number with a value n such that 0 < n <= 1.

 #### `input`
 Accepts a single argument and sets the variable named by said argument to a string containing the users input, which it receives from the console.